 Registration and frequently asked questions about orientation can be found on the Office of New Student Orientation website.
 If you've already registered to attend an orientation session, start with step 2 below.
 All new students to USC-Columbia must attend New Student Orientation to be advised.

 Step 2: Download and complete the Pre-Orientation Advising Worksheet

-- Honors College Students: Honors College advising and course registration is conducted by phone for incoming freshmen between May 14 - June 8.
+- Honors College Students: Honors College advising and course registration is conducted by phone for incoming freshmen (dates coming soon).
 Please view the webpage linked here for Honors College-specific processes.
 Honors College students will also use the insights on this webpage to prepare for advisement and New Student Orientation.

 - All Other Students: Download and complete the advising worksheet and bring it with you to your orientation advisement session.